FinanceLooker [0.0.8]

 • Everfresh Premier Varietals a unique theme from Everfresh is positioned as a stand alone brand for display in the produce section of supermarkets Everfresh Premier Varietals is a premium line of apple juice derived from a variety of apples specific to the taste of the varietal such as Granny Smith McIntosh Honey Crisp Golden Delicious Fuji and Pink Lady

-• Clear Fruit is a crisp clear non carbonated water beverage enhanced with fruit flavors Clear Fruit is available in 13 delicious flavors including consumer favorites Cherry Blast Strawberry Watermelon and Fruit Punch Clear Fruit is available in 20 ounce and 16 9 ounce bottles with consumer favored sports caps
+• Clear Fruit is a crisp clear non carbonated water beverage enhanced with fruit flavors which is available in 13 delicious flavors including consumer favorites Cherry Blast Strawberry Watermelon and Fruit Punch Clear Fruit is available in 20 ounce and 16 9 ounce bottles with consumer favored sports caps

-• RIP It Energy Fuel offers Flavors for All with 19 unique flavors and four sugar free options In addition to all time consumer favorites Tribute Citrus X Cherry Lime and Power newly launched Re Energizzed Rip It flavors include Skr eech In with its luscious strawberry peach taste and the exotic and mysterious flavor of Dragon Fire These newest additions join pineapple YOLO watermelon flavored Melon Hi and the sweet and wild cotton candy experience of Can D Man Building on the flavor tradition of original Rip It a 2 oz sugar free shot version in six flavors is marketed in displayable package configurations RIP It proudly supports military and first responder heroes at home and abroad
+• RIP It Energy Fuel offers Flavors for All with 21 unique flavors including Zero Sugar options In addition to all time consumer favorites Tribute Citrus X Cherry Lime and Power Re Energizzed Rip It flavors include Skr eech In with its luscious strawberry peach taste along with Zero Sugar Power and Zero Sugar Citrus X These newest additions join pineapple YOLO and watermelon flavored Melon Hi Building on the flavor tradition of original Rip It a 2 oz sugar free shot version in six flavors is marketed in displayable package configurations RIP It proudly supports military and first responder heroes at home and abroad

-• Our philosophy emphasizes vertical integration our production model integrates the procurement of raw materials and crafting flavors and concentrates with the production of finished products Our twelve strategically located production facilities are near major metropolitan markets across the continental United States The locations of our facilities enable us to efficiently produce and distribute beverages to substantially all geographic markets in the United States including the top 25 metropolitan statistical areas Each facility is generally equipped to produce both canned and bottled beverage products in a variety of package sizes
+• Our structure emphasizes vertical integration our production model integrates the procurement of raw materials and crafting flavors and concentrates with the production of finished products The Company s twelve strategically located production facilities are near major metropolitan markets across the continental United States The locations of our facilities enable us to efficiently produce and distribute beverages to substantially all geographic markets in the United States including the top 25 metropolitan statistical areas Each facility is generally equipped to produce both canned and bottled beverage products in a variety of package sizes

 • We believe the innovative and controlled vertical integration of our production facilities provides an advantage over certain of our competitors that rely on independent third party bottlers to manufacture and market their products Since we control all production distribution and marketing of our brands we believe we can more effectively manage quality control and consumer appeal while responding quickly to changing market conditions